 In addition to undermining the usefulness of monetary targets, the evolution of the financial environment progressively enhanced the role that financial "prices", broadly defined, could play in influencing the conduct of policy.
 As indicators of market expectations, their potential value in helping to anticipate market responses or future economic developments grew in line with the greater breadth and depth of markets.
 As factors capable of affecting economic activity, their heavier weight naturally made it harder to downplay their movements in the setting of policy.
 As possible causes of financial instability, their large medium-term swings came to command increasing attention.
-At the same time, by monitoring ranges for the United Kingdom (M0 and M4) and Spain (ALP).
-4 Closer targeting of M1 between October 1979 and October 1982; monitoring ranges assumed since the doubling of target ranges.
-5 Treated as a free floater because of its de facto anchor role in European exchange rate arrangements.
-6 From November 1976 to December 1983, variety of crawling pegs.
+At the same time, the difficulties in interpreting asset price behaviour added significantly to the inevitable need for judgement in policy-making.